mjrousos/ChessPuzzleFinder/README.md

 # ChessPuzzleFinder
-Simple Go app for finding tactics puzzles in chess games using Stockfish
+Simple Go app for finding tactics puzzles in chess games using a UCI chess engine.